-In the Robinson's Branch Watershed, as in other watersheds, the quality of the water is affected by both point and nonpoint sources.
-Point sources are regulated by the NJDEP and must meet stringent water quality standards.
-Stormwater sewers, however, have long been considered nonpoint sources because the origin of the stormwater and accompanying pollutants is typically a large land area.
+In the Pompeston Creek Watershed, as in other watersheds, the quality of the water is affected by both point and nonpoint sources.
+Point sources are regulated by the New Jersey Department of Environmental Protection (NJDEP) and must meet stringent water quality standards.
+Stormwater sewers, however, have long been considered non-point sources because the origin of the stormwater and accompanying pollutants is typically a large land area.
 Stormwater, which is water that flows overland as a result of a storm event, is often discharged through manmade stormwater conveyance facilities directly into streams and can carry high levels of pollutants including nutrients, pathogens, metals, and organic chemicals.
 NJDEP currently regulates municipal separate sewer systems (MS4s) as point sources through a general New Jersey Pollutant Discharge Elimination System (NJPDES) permit program.
 The effect of non-point source (NPS) pollution and storm sewer pollution on water quality is vital to the understanding of the watershed and to the development of a cogent watershed restoration plan.

-As a portion of the water quality analysis, an Aerial Load Analysis was conducted on the Robinson's Branch Watershed using the Army Corps of Engineers' HEC-GeoHMS hydrological modeling software to delineate the watershed into 37 subbasins that represent areas draining to significant tributaries or significant reaches of the stream.
-Figure 9 represents the subbasin delineation used for the purpose of aerial loading evaluations.
-The subbasins are numbered from east to west and are the same as the delineations used for the hydrologic analysis.
+As a portion of the water quality analysis, an Aerial Load Analysis was conducted on the Pompeston Creek Watershed using the Army Corps of Engineers' HEC-GeoHMS hydrological modeling software to delineate the watershed into thirteen subbasins that represent areas draining to significant tributaries or significant reaches of the stream.
+Figure 7 represents the subbasin delineation used for the purpose of aerial loading evaluations.
+The subbasins are numbered and are the same as the delineations used for the hydrologic analysis.